-Configure and deploy Desktop MFA policies for macOS
+Configure and deploy Desktop MFA policies

-Set up Desktop MFA for macOS and create managed profiles to enable the MFA workflow on your macOS computers.
+Set up Desktop MFA for macOS and create managed profiles to enable the MFA capability on your macOS computers.
 Use any device management solution that supports deploying macOS installer packages and configuration profiles.
 These instructions assume the use of Jamf Pro for device management.

 Tasks

-Upload the Okta Verifyfor macOS package to your MDM
+Upload the Okta Verify for macOS package to your MDM

-Upload the Okta Verify for macOS package you downloaded from the Okta Admin Console to your MDM.
+Upload the Okta Verify for macOS package that you downloaded from the Okta Admin Console to your MDM.
 In Jamf Pro, go to .
 Click + New to configure the package details.

 Configure the Desktop MFA for macOS installation process